codemirror/website/site/docs/guide/index.md

 with a facet, which will cause the view to make sure they are available.

-Many elements in the editor are assigned classes prefixed with `cm-`, as generated by the [`themeClass`](##view.themeClass) function.
+Many elements in the editor are assigned classes prefixed with `cm-`.
 These can be styled directly in your local CSS.
 But they can also be targeted by themes.
 A theme is an extension created with [`EditorView.theme`](##view.EditorView^theme).
 It gets its own unique (generated) CSS class (which will be added to the editor when the